Sensitivity analysis-guided model reduction of a mathematical model of pembrolizumab therapy for de novo metastatic MSI-H/dMMR colorectal cancer: Mathematical Models

 \subsection{Model Assumptions}

-For simplicity, we ignore spatial effects in the models, ignoring the effects of diffusion, advection, and chemotaxis by all species.
-We assume the system has two compartments: one at the TS, located in the colon or rectum, and one at the tumour-draining lymph node (TDLN).
-This is a simplification since metastatic CRC typically involves multiple tumour-draining lymph nodes \cite{Wang2024}; however, for simplicity, we focus on the sentinel node and refer to it as the TDLN for the purposes of the model.
+For simplicity, we ignore spatial effects in the model, including diffusion, advection, and chemotaxis for all species.
+We instead assume that model species are well-mixed, which is a common approach in differential equation-based models of tumour--immune interactions \citep{Marzban2024}.
+We assume the system has two spatial compartments: one at the tumour site (TS), located in the colon or rectum, and one at the tumour-draining lymph node (TDLN), which receives lymphatic drainage from the primary tumour and constitutes the principal site of tumour antigen presentation and T cell priming.
+This is a simplification since metastatic CRC typically involves multiple tumour-draining lymph nodes \citep{Wang2024}; however, for simplicity, we focus on the sentinel node and refer to it as the TDLN for the purposes of the model \citep{Li2022}.
 In a similar fashion to nearly all models of de novo metastatic cancer, we primarily focus on the growth of the primary tumour, using it as a proxy to infer the progression of lymph node and distant metastases.
-We assume that cytokines in the TS are produced only by effector or activated cells and that damage-associated molecular patterns (DAMPs) in the TS are only produced by necrotic cancer cells.
-We assume that all mature DCs in the TDLN are cancer-antigen-bearing and that all T cells in the TS are primed with cancer antigens.
-Furthermore, we assume that all activated T cells in the TDLN are activated with cancer antigens and that T cell proliferation/division follows a deterministic program.
+We assume that cytokines in the TS are produced only by effector or activated cells \citep{Hoekstra2021} and that damage-associated molecular patterns (DAMPs) in the TS are only produced by necrotic cancer cells \citep{Murao2021}.
+We assume that all mature DCs modelled in the TDLN are cancer-antigen-bearing and that all T cells modelled in the TS are primed with cancer antigens.
+Furthermore, we assume that all activated T cells considered in the TDLN are activated with cancer antigens and that T cell proliferation/division follows a deterministic program \citep{Marchingo2014, Kaech2001}.
 We ignore CD4+ and CD8+ memory T cells and assume that naive CD4+ T cells differentiate immediately upon activation.
-We also assume that all Tregs in the TS are natural Tregs (nTregs), ignoring induced Tregs (iTregs).
-We assume, for simplicity, that activated macrophages polarise into the M1/M2 dichotomy.
-We also assume that the duration of pembrolizumab infusion is negligible compared to the timescale of the model.
-Therefore, we treat their infusions as an intravenous bolus so that drug absorption occurs immediately after infusion.
+We also assume that all Tregs in the TS are natural Tregs (nTregs), ignoring induced Tregs (iTregs), since most tumour-infiltrating Tregs are nTregs \citep{Adeegbe2013}.
+We assume, for simplicity, that activated macrophages polarise into the M1/M2 dichotomy, where M1 macrophages are pro-inflammatory, and M2 macrophages are immunosuppressive \citep{Viola2019, Mills2012, Han2021}.
+We also assume that the duration of pembrolizumab infusion is negligible compared to the timescale of the model \citep{fda_pembrolizumab}.
+Therefore, we treat its infusion as an intravenous bolus so that drug absorption occurs immediately after infusion.
 Finally, we assume a constant solution history, where the history for each species is set to its respective initial condition.\\~\\ We assume that all species, $X_i$, degrade/die at a rate proportional to their concentration, with decay constant $d_{X_i}$.
 We assume that the rate of activation/polarisation of a species $X_i$ by a species $X_j$ follows the Michaelis-Menten kinetic law $\lambda_{X_i X_j}X_i\frac{X_j}{K_{X_i X_j}+X_j}$, for rate constant $\lambda_{X_i X_j}$, and half-saturation constant $K_{X_i X_j}$.
-Similarly, we model the rate of inhibition of a species $X_i$ by a species $X_j$ using a term with form $\lambda_{X_i X_j}\frac{X_i}{1+X_j/K_{X_i X_j}}$ for rate constant $\lambda_{X_i X_j}$, and half-saturation constant $K_{X_i X_j}$.
+Similarly, we model the rate of inhibition of a species $X_i$ by a species $X_j$ using a term of the form $\lambda_{X_i X_j}\frac{X_i}{1+X_j/K_{X_i X_j}}$ for rate constant $\lambda_{X_i X_j}$, and half-saturation constant $K_{X_i X_j}$.
 Production of $X_i$ by $X_j$ is modelled using mass-action kinetics unless otherwise specified, so that the rate at which $X_i$ is formed is given by $\lambda_{X_iX_j}X_j$ for some positive constant $\lambda_{X_iX_j}$.
 Finally, we assume that the rate of lysis of $X_i$ by $X_j$ follows mass-action kinetics in the case where $X_j$ is a cell and follows Michaelis-Menten kinetics in the case where $X_j$ is a cytokine.